Salvation Army assistance programs San Bernardino County.

 The San Bernardino County Salvation Army can help families when they are faced with difficult times.
-Many people are struggling and need some short term assistance such as food, meals, or emergency financial assistance from Family Services.
+Many people are struggling and need some short term assistance such as free food, meals, or emergency financial assistance to pay rent or utility bills from Family Services.

 Emergency food boxes are offered.
 Many individuals are faced with a short term hardship that is not caused by them, such as a job loss or unexpected medical bill.
 After buying gas to get to work, or paying the rent, there is not much left to buy groceries, so the emergency food boxes can provide staples such as vegetables, canned fruit, carbohydrates, and protein.